Adham-Coe/cleanup_lite/readme.txt

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 License:

-Licensed under the MIT License (free to use, modify, distribute).
+Licensed under the MIT License (free to use, modify, distribute)..